Ethernal

 Interacting with the contract

 If no artifact has been uploaded for the contract, a message will invite you to do so.
-Artifacts are uploaded through the CLI for Truffle projects or a plugin for Hardhat projects.
+Artifacts are uploaded through the for Truffle projects or a for Hardhat projects.

 Once it's been done, you'll have access to three sections: